chekit/signals-example/README.md

 # About

-This the demo project to play around with a new Signal API
+This is the demo project to play around with a new Signal API